SeanHwangG/test/software/web.md

 * The defaults for the associations is SET NULL for ON DELETE and CASCADE for

-> Sync Options
+* Sync Options
   * User.sync(): creates the table if it doesn't exist (and does nothing if it already exists)
   * User.sync({ force: true }): creates the table, dropping it first if it already existed
   * User.sync({ alter: true }): checks columns, data type, then performs necessary changes

 > Terms

 * dialect: 'mysql'|'sqlite'|'postgres'|'mssql',

-> Raw query
+* Raw query
   * query()
     * logging:: logging your queries will get called for every SQL query that gets sent to the server
     * plain:: If plain is true, then sequelize will only return first record of the result set. otherwise, return all records

-{% tabs %}
-{% tab title='logging.js' %}

 ```js
 sequelize.sync({ logging: console.log }) // view the table creation queries